S4srihari/S4srihari/README.md

 **Full-Stack Software Engineer | AI/ML and Cloud Enthusiast**

---> I’m a Full-Stack Software Engineer with hands-on experience in designing intelligent, scalable systems with robust backend and frontend engineering.
+--> I’m a Full-Stack Software Engineer with hands-on experience in designing intelligent, scalable systems with robust backend and frontends.

 --> I love creating tech solutions for real world problems and building tools to help people improve daily lives.